Dmitri Royster: Priesthood and episcopacy

+On March 9, 1977 OCA Primate metropolitan Irenaeus (Bekish) petitioned the Holy Synod to grant him retirement.
+By the Synod’s decision, his retirement became effective since October 25, 1977.
+At the Fifth All-American Council, 463 accredited delegates convened to elect a new Primate.
+Bishop Dmitri (Royster) of Hartford and New England received 278 votes for nomination.
+However, this was not enough for a qualified majority of 2/3 of the participants, which was 308.
+A second round of voting was held.
+Bishop Dmitri received majority of 348 votes.
+But after OCA autocephaly, it was determined that only members of the Holy Synod of OCA could participate in the election.
+A short time later, Bishop Gregory (Borisevich) announced to the Council, on behalf of the Holy Synod, that Bishop Theodosius (Lazor) had been elected as new Primate of the Orthodox Church in America..
+Decades later, the Orthodox theologian protopresbyter Thomas Hopko described the impact of that election this way: "One could have gone to Syosset and become a metropolitan, or go to Dallas and become a saint".

 In 1978, Bishop Dmitri became the first ruling bishop of the newly created Diocese of the South.

 He was elevated to the rank of archbishop in 1993.

 Being a senior bishop in his church, Dmitri was the locum tenens of the Metropolitan's see and temporary head of the OCA from September 4, 2008 until the election of a new primate, Metropolitan Jonah on November 12, 2008.

 On March 31, 2009 the then 85-year-old archbishop was granted retirement from active pastoral duties by the Holy Synod of the OCA.

 Death

 Archbishop Dmitri died in Dallas on August 28, 2011, on the Julian calendar feast of the Dormition, which was his favorite feast day.
 Although originally interred in Restland Cemetery in Dallas, Texas, he was disinterred on March 4, 2016 in order to transfer his body to his new tomb in the Saint Seraphim Cathedral also in Dallas.
 However, during the removal of his body from his place of burial, his body was found to be untouched by decay, a sign of sainthood in Orthodox Christianity.
 This fact was attested to by a local specialist who was hired for the exhumation process.